AT&T Senior Plans: Phones and Discounts for Seniors

 Bottom Line

 When it comes to finding cellular solutions that are suited to older adults in North America, AT&T really takes the cake.
-Granted, AT&T’s plans are a bit on the pricier end of the spectrum, especially compared to Consumer Cellular whose basic plans start at just $15 per month.
+Granted, AT&T’s plans are a bit on the pricier end of the spectrum, especially compared to Consumer Cellular whose basic unlimited plans start at just $20 per month.
 Still, AT&T’s plans targeted at older folks are still about $10 cheaper than that of most competitors.

 AT&T’s speed, coverage area, and reliability more than make up for this premium.
-I will admit though that it was a little disappointing that a mobile emergency response device that AT&T had launched in 2013, called EverThere, was conspicuously absent from the list of devices being sold on the website.
+I will admit though that it was a little disappointing that a mobile emergency response device that AT&T had launched in 2013, called EverThere,3 was conspicuously absent from the list of devices being sold on the website.
 So if you’re looking for a phone with medical alert capabilities, I’d recommend checking out the Jitterbug Smart4 from Lively.

 To learn more about our favorite phones and plans for seniors, check out our helpful guides: